 Slovenian Kite surfer and Stand Up Paddler Spela Zupanc caught our attention with a beautiful video of one of her SUP & Sail Safari trips to neighboring Croatia.
-This was a great opportunity for us to start discovering new SUP destinations.
+This triggered a great opportunity to find out more about stand up paddling in Slovenia and Croatia, two destinations we are eager to discover on SUP!

 Hi Spela, can you introduce yourself to our community of paddlers?